 “I really enjoyed the engineering session.
 I didn’t think Art would be so important in building physical structures!” – Sarah Y10 Nunthorpe Academy

-Our workshops link the National Curriculum to the world of work by highlighting how transferable skills can be used in a professional environment.
+Our workshops link the National Curriculum to the world of work by highlighting how core subjects can be used in a real-life environment.
 By bridging the gap between theory and practice pupils grow to appreciate the syllabus and develop enthusiasm for progression and lifelong learning.
 Upon completion learners have increased awareness of the industry, the career possibilities within the industries and how they might progress to similar roles.

 “Mentoring Professional forced pupils to think about where they want to be next, about their GCSE studies and how they will achieve their goals in the future”.